Six Steps to Job Search Success

 - If you’re fortunate to receive multiple offers, consider listing out the various elements that are important to you in a position and ranking each opportunity to see how each one aligns with these desired job elements.

-Most people don’t work for the same employer forever.
-So your job search doesn’t end when you land a job.
 The best way to guarantee future job search success is to excel in your current job, but there are also some other good practices to keep in mind.

 - Update your resume regularly (at least every six months) and document your accomplishments so you can make sure to capture all that you’ve done in your job.